lorey/nuxt-typescript-sample/README.md

-# nuxt.js with Typescript
+# nuxt.js with TypeScript

 > My classy Nuxt.js project

-Playing around with nuxt and TypeScript.
+Playing around with [NUXT](https://nuxtjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 Used the nuxt starter and included TypeScript with [wagerfield/nuxt-typescript](https://github.com/wagerfield/nuxt-typescript).
+More information on how to work with TypeScript and Vue.js can be found at [Microsoft/TypeScript-Vue-Starter](https://github.com/Microsoft/TypeScript-Vue-Starter).

 ## Build Setup